What are the best options for family bikes? Learn the pros and cons of trailers, cargo bikes, bike seats, trail-a-bikes, and more!

 - Front seats really only work for certain body types.
 I could never really wrap around it and still see well enough to cycle.

 - My kids always fell asleep in the bike seats.
 Then I would have to cycle with them slumped over in an unstable way.
-We even had a reclining rear seat made for kids to sleep, but they still always slumped sideways.
+We even had a reclining rear seat made for kids to sleep in, but they still always slumped sideways.

 - They are only good for 1 kid.